datacarpentry/image-processing/episodes/03-opencv-images.md

 `image`, we can create a new image of the selected region with a statement like
 this:

-`clip = image[60:150, 135:480, :]`
+`clip = image[60:151, 135:481, :]`

-Our array slicing specifies the range of y-coordinates first, `60:150`, and then the range of x-coordinates, `135:480`.
+Our array slicing specifies the range of y-coordinates first, `60:151`, and then the range of x-coordinates, `135:481`.
+Note we go one beyond the maximum value in each dimension, so that the entire desired area is selected.
 The third part of the slice, `:`, indicates that we want all three color channels in our new image.

 A program to create the subimage would start by loading the image: